AfiCookie/electron-simple-calulator/SECURITY.md

 # Security Policy

+<h1>:warn: This project does not require any real security because no information or data is stored</h1>

 ## Supported Versions

-<h1>Ce projet ne nessesite aucune réele securité car aucune information oudonnées est stoqué</h1>

 Use this section to tell people about which versions of your project are currently being supported with security updates.